bferrell514/cPlusPlusMiniProjects/README.md

 If the player’s guess is not the same, then he will check if the number is higher or lower than the guess and tell the player.

-**Reverse a Number**
+**3. Reverse a Number**<br />
 Reversing the order of a number is one of the important questions you can be asked in any coding interview.
 So, if you want to learn how to reverse the order of digits of a number using the C++ programming language, this article is for you.
 To reverse a number, we need to write an algorithm to reverse the order of digits in a number.
-For example, if the input number is 1234, your program should output 4321.
+For example, if the input number is 1234, your program should output 4321.<br />

 There are many other ways to reverse the order of a number, but the algorithm I used in the code above is the most efficient.
 Note that if the first n digits of the inverted number will be zero, those zeros will be discarded because according to the condition given in the while loop, the number must be greater than 0.
-For example, if the input number is 2000, the output is 0002, but 0002 makes no sense, this is why it is very important to use the same logic in your algorithm to invert a number as 2 instead of 0002.
+For example, if the input number is 2000, the output is 0002, but 0002 makes no sense, this is why it is very important to use the same logic in your algorithm to invert a number as 2 instead of 0002.<br />